-ECLA is the umbrella organisation for 20 company lawyer associations in Europe and represents more than 32,000 individual company lawyers.
+ECLA is the umbrella organisation for 20 company lawyer associations in Europe and represents common interests of European company lawyers.

 ECLA was created in 1983.
 It is an international non-profit association governed by Belgian law.
 Membership is open to national associations only.
-While individuals are not members of ECLA directly, each company lawyer, who is a member of a national association, can share the benefits ECLA negotiates for its members.
-These include discounts to conferences, legal education training, free publications and more.
+While individuals are not members of ECLA directly, each company lawyer, who is a member of a national association, can share the benefits ECLA negotiates.
+These include discounts to conferences, legal education, training, free publications and more.

 During the past almost 30 years, ECLA has gained recognition as the leading representative of European company lawyers associations and their individual members.
 In this unrivalled position, ECLA has a platform to respond to and influence the European in-house corporate counsel network, European organisations and policy making bodies.